Yeapes/PHP-A2Z/README.md

 <3

-## If you are new learner of PHP Greeting!
+## If you are new learner of PHP Greetings!